 A flowery Easter in Belgium

 The Royal Greenhouses of Laeken in Brussels typically close on Mondays but make an exception for Easter Monday.
-Being open just three weeks of the year (14 April to 5 May), it can be a great opportunity to explore its seven greenhouses and stunning castle.
+Open just three weeks of the year, it’s a great opportunity to explore the greenhouses and stunning castle.

 Closed shops over Easter

-Many shops close on the Easter national holiday in Belgium, although some supermarkets stay open till noon (such as Delhaize) or even all day (such as Carrefour Express and Market stores).
+Many shops close on the Easter national holiday in Belgium.
+Some supermarkets stay open until noon (such as Delhaize) or even all day (such as Carrefour Express and Market stores).
 Public transport in Belgium typically follows its Sunday schedule on Easter Monday.